IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 ---
-title: Represent Canvas Fragment as a Geographic Point on a Web Map
+title: Represent Canvas Fragment as a Geographic Area on a Web Map
 id: 139
 layout: recipe
 tags: [maps, annotation]